-RFT lens technology is the mirror reflector that can be found in some LED work lights from TRALERT®.
-This lens technology is part of the secondary optical elements that provide a different (improved) light image.
-Other optical elements of a worklight are reflectors, total internal reflection (TIR) optics and diffusers.
-You can find different secondary optical elements per type of lighting.
-You can choose lights purely on the basis of your requirements for the desired light image.
-Secondary optical elements allow you to capture additional light, increase light intensity or adjust the target surface.
-This includes blurring or sharpening the light beam.
-You can also use the lens or glass to change the colour uniformity.
+RFT lens technology is the mirror reflector found in some LED work lights by TRALERT®.
+This lens technology is part of the secondary optical elements contributing to a different (improved) light pattern.
+Other optical elements of a work light include reflectors, optics with total internal reflection (TIR), and diffusers.
+Various secondary optical elements are available for different types of lighting.
+Depending on your specific lighting needs for the desired light pattern, you can choose lighting options.
+This allows you to capture additional light, enhance light intensity, or adjust the target surface.
+This also includes the ability to blur or sharpen the light beam.
+Additionally, you can change color uniformity with the lens or glass.

 Reflect facing technology lens, how does it work?

-With an RFT lens, an indirect light image is used in the worklight to illuminate your work area evenly.
-The horizontal arrangement of the LEDs and the light image through the mirror reflector create an evenly distributed light beam without scattered light.
-This even distribution can only be achieved by a lens with a reflector.
-We have described the difference between a mirror-reflecting lens and a direct lens in the blog: "Direct lens vs indirect lens, what effect does this have on your work lighting.”
+With an RFT lens, indirect light is used in the work light to evenly illuminate your work area.
+By horizontally placing LEDs and determining the light pattern via the mirror reflector, a uniformly distributed light beam is created without scattered light.
+This uniform distribution can only be achieved through a lens with reflective mirrors.
+We have described the difference between a mirror reflection lens and a direct lens in the blog: "Direct Lens vs. Indirect Lens, What Effect Does This Have on Your Work Lighting."

 Where is RFT lens technology most commonly found?

-You will find the RFT lens primarily in wide-angle worklights.
-These lamps are also referred to in the jargon as wide beam called.
-The function of these lamps is to illuminate work areas widthwise.
-This should preferably be done without any additional bright spots, in order to come as close as possible to a daylight experience.
-To illustrate, this is different from work lamps that are equipped with a spot beam, for example.
-These are intended to additionally illuminate one particular point.
-Hence the name "spot", directly translated "point".
-Places where you will not find the RFT lens are rear lights or marker lights.
+You will mainly find the RFT lens in wide-beam work lights.
+In technical jargon, these lights are also called wide-beam lights.
+The function of these lights is to illuminate work areas broadly, preferably without extra illuminated spots, to achieve an experience as close to daylight as possible.
+For illustration; this is different from work lights equipped with, for example, a spot beam.
+These lights are designed to illuminate one specific point additionally.
+Hence the name "spot," directly translated as "point."
+Places where you won't find the RFT lens include taillights or marker lights.
 The reason for this is the light function.
-With marker lights, it is logically a question of being 'seen'.
-This is in contrast to the function of work lights, where it is mainly about radiating.
-This is why different lens techniques are used to provide the best possible lighting for your working environment.
+Marker lights are logically about being 'seen.'
+In contrast to the function of work lighting, which is mainly about radiating.
+That's why different lens techniques are used to illuminate your work environment as optimally as possible.

 An RFT lens provides an even light image and is created by an LED-lens combination in which the mirror lens distributes the outgoing light.
 Are you looking for lighting that uses this lens technology?
 Then take a look at the models: TRSW12274FB, TRSW12028FB and the well-known worklight TRSW12275FB on our dealer portal.
 You can find the RFT lens on these wide-beam headlamps and expect a uniformly good light image.